marcinduma/LTRCLD-2557/docs/use-case1.md

 ### Cloud Routers verification

+Let's check what was configured on Cloud Routers, so traffic can flow, will take a look on one of it as an example.

-Open Putty client from desktop and put IP address of Cloud router from Azure - you can login to any of 4 routers.
+Open Putty client from desktop and put IP address of Cloud router from Azure - **ct_routerp_francecentral_0_0**

 !!!
 Note
     Cloud Routers IP addresses are available in POD details section, or you can find them in Azure/AWS console directly.